-Like all Kefir-Leban based products, these too enjoy exceptionally good keeping quality and should keep for at least one month refrigerated in a sealed container.
+Like all Kefir-Leban based products, these too enjoy exceptionally good keeping quality and should keep for some months refrigerated in a sealed container.
 Although, the fashion in which we scoff the stuff down under, it hardly lasts longer than a few days.

 Ingredients for the dip

 2.5 cups Kefir-Leban [recipe above]